mist64/cbmbus_doc/7 JiffyDOS.md

 ## Layer violation

+* detection
 	* technically, signaling specifically on TALK and LISTEN violates the layering
 	* some implementation signal on all bytes under ATN, which is cleaner
 	* but it's spec-compliant to send the TALK/LISTEN secondary will be sent without the signal
 	* so device that turns Jiffy on/off based on whether last ATN byte had signal or not would not work right
 	* -> it's okay to send the signal with every ATN, but the device must detect it only on TALK/LISTEN
+* LOAD
+	* magic channel 1
+	* skips 2 bytes (PRG)

 ## Error handling?